24 Hours After Opening, Burglars Strike Minneapolis Bakery

 “It’s so sad because we talk about community and building community and building each other up and providing for each other,” Abram said.

-Her efforts to help community turned into a business after a local pastor told her she was destined to sell her cobbler.READ MORE: Top Leaders At MN Capitol Suggest Bipartisan Deal On Plugging Special Education Services Funding Gap In Schools
+Her efforts to help community turned into a business after a local pastor told her she was destined to sell her cobbler.READ MORE: 2 Dead In Crash On Anoka's Main Street Following Police Pursuit

 “I said, ‘This is my hobby.’
 I went to school to get in a lot of debt to become a principal for a teen parent high school.
 Two months later, I launched Lutunji’s Palate at Whittier’s Farmers Market,” Abram said.